 There is a popular hiking trail from Fira to Oia but the hike will take you 3 hours at least, which I didn’t do.

-I took Aegean Airlines from Athens international airport, reaching Santorini airport in 30-45 minutes.
-There are also other methods to reach Santorini, namely by ferry, but it will take 5-8 hours as mentioned on this site.
+I took Aegean Airlines from Athens international airport, reaching Santorini airport in 30-45 minutes, very short flights!
+You can also get to Santorini via ferry, but it will take 5-8 hours as mentioned on this site.

 Hope this post gives you some insights about visiting Santorini during off-peak, or even as a solo traveller!